admin-ch/CovidCertificate-Apidoc/README.md

 ### Vaccination data

 Mandatory data:
-- **medicinalProduct**: name of the medicinal product as registered in the country.
+- **medicinalProductCode**: name of the medicinal product as registered in the country.
   - Format: string.
 Possible static values:
     - "68267" represented by "COVID-19 Vaccine Moderna" in the covide certificate
     - "68225" represented by "Comirnaty" in the covide certificate